Developing Artist Grants

 "Being selected by such a distinguished jury serves as a source of motivation for me as I pursue a career in piano performance.
 I feel so lucky to have this financial support over the next year, which will allow me to devote all my focus on my life’s passion – practicing and studying music.
 This grant will allow me to improve my playing and deliver a higher level of artistry to my audiences.
 Thank you very much to the Hnatyshyn Foundation for making this possible!”

-The Oscar Peterson Jazz Award
+The Oscar Peterson Grant for Jazz Performance

 Mason Jeffery-Off (he/him)